First Year Cross-Border Founder: Every Decision Map

 Month 10-12: Year-end structural review

-Decision dependencies: What constrains what
+Decision dependencies: what constrains what

 Documentation before compliance events.
-Tax filings, estimated payments, and bank inquiries all require documentation that existed before the event, not documentation created in response to it.
+Tax filings, estimated payments, and bank inquiries all require documentation that existed before the event.
+Not documentation created in response to it.

 The cost of winging it